Chapter Regent~ JaLaine Lowe

 Hello!
-My name is JaLaine Lowe, vice regent for the new Spirit of America Chapter, NSDAR.
-I am also a homeschooling mom for two of my children, a Special Olympics coach, college student, and active in my church.
-Three years ago, I contacted DAR when I discovered a Revolutionary War patriot in my family tree.
+My name is JaLaine Lowe, Chapter Regent for the Spirit of America Chapter, NSDAR.
+Five years ago, I contacted DAR when I discovered a Revolutionary War patriot in my family tree.
 It was thrilling to learn that my family history is directly connected to the founding of this great nation!
-I am proud to honor my patriot through relevant service to Veterans, active duty personnel, and my community.
-I am looking forward to getting to know each of you as we “Rise and Shine” together to represent NSDAR to the best of our ability!
+I am proud to honor my patriot through the DAR mission of Historic Preservation, Education, and Patriotism.

 Treasurer~ Catherine Voutaz

-Catherine was born in Bountiful, UT to Jed and Carol, she graduated from Weber State University in Accounting with an emphasis on Taxation.
-A business professional, her career includes public accounting, private business and government tax work.
-She is married to Kurt and their combined family includes 5 children, a cat and Lizzy, the Pug.
-They have lived in Herriman, UT for 20 years.
-Her interest in genealogy and D.A.R. came from her father and her great Aunt, Marvel Willhite Snead (from Grant City, Missouri), who verified their relationship to John Wilhoit, born in in Culpeper County, VA in 1742.
-He was a private from Orange, VA under Capts Barbour, Miller, and Johnson and at the Siege of Yorktown when Cornwallis surrendered.
+My interest in genealogy and DAR came from my father and my great Aunt, who verified their relationship to John Wilhoit, born in in Culpeper County, VA in 1742.
+He was a private from Orange, VA under Capts.
+Barbour, Miller, and Johnson and at the Siege of York- town when Cornwallis surrendered.
 John died in Kentucky in 1837.